mustafaturksavas/Hackintosh-El-Capitan-Installation/README.md

   - Run audio_cloverALC-110.command
   - Select y for everything

+5. Check if the sound input and output are working

-5. Check if Clover config is the same as the backup
+6. Check if Clover config is the same as the backup
   - Everything must be the same as the backup config, except for **Kernel and Kext Patches**
   - Only get **ssdTrimEnabler** from **Kernel and Kext Patches**
   - Don't forget to install the theme if using a custom one
 ### <a name="more"></a>More

 - Prevent Backup and Windows disks from mounting